-The club owns two Ford Transit turbo-diesel vans.
-These are bigger, roomier, more powerful and more comfortable than the more common Hi-ace vans you may have had inflicted on you on other journeys.
+The club owns one Mercedes turbo-diesel van, which is bigger, roomier, more powerful and more comfortable than the more common Hi-ace vans you may have had inflicted on you on other journeys.

-Each holds 12 people.
-Both vans have bike racks and snow chains, as well as generous luggage space at the back behind a safety cage.
+The van can hold 12 people, it has bike racks and snow chains, as well as generous luggage space at the back behind a safety cage.

 The club always needs confident drivers so please contact the Transport Officer if you wish to help out with this important and essential duty.